Home

 After some months, Odhner changed to work for his countryman Ludvig Nobel (Ludvig Nobel (1831-1888), one of the most prominent members of the Nobel family.
 Ludvig was a remarkable engineer, a noted businessman, and a humanitarian) in his machine factory on the recently started rifle conversion project.
 The time that Odhner worked for Ludvig Nobel was significant for Odhner’s later career.
 Nobel did not appreciate diplomas and final examinations, and thus, it did not matter that Odhner had not completed his studies.
 He advanced soon to be a foreman and chief foreman.

 Odhner started to design his arithmometer probably in 1874, and the prototype was finished at the end of 1875.
 It was not very easy to design a calculator in one’s scant spare time.”
 To work from 7 in the morning to 8 in the evening is not very nice for a poor newlywed man having a young and beautiful wife”.
-Twelve or fourteen hours a day was a common workday in Russia, but Nobel reduced it to 10.5 hours but may be somewhat later.
+Twelve or fourteen hours a day was a common workday in Russia, but Nobel reduced it to 10.5 hours somewhat later.
 Odhner’s first child Alexander was born in 1873.
 His mother had come to St. Petersburg to see the birth of her first grandchild and died there in 1874.
 Odhner’s efforts were reported in an article that appeared in the newspaper St. Petersburger Zeitung on 10 September 1875.

-After the agreement with his boss—Nobel, to start the machine’s production in the factory, Odhner again met many personal and official difficulties.
+After the agreement with his boss, Nobel, to start the machine’s production in the factory, Odhner again met many personal and official difficulties.
 Their relations of Odhner with the directors of the factory were quite bad.
 Odhner had to go into debt to finance his living.
 At this time, he had two children to take care of, Alexander born in 1873, and Alma, born in 1877.
-Earlier in 1877, Emilia—the second child of Odhner died at two years.
+Earlier in 1877, Emilia — the second child of Odhner died at two years old.
 The political and economic situation in Russia was not good.
 In the same 1877, a war between Turkey and Russia opened, so Nobel started to lose interest in the project for calculators.
 Thus Odhner started to ask for a new investor, and he found one.
 As he writes, I believe a particularly energetic local businessman, a certain Königsberger, on the condition that he takes the patents and pays all expenses and afterward divides with me the future profits.
 However, I couldn’t get anything in cash.
 This would have been so welcome because I am now unemployed.

 Business